oscarsantanaarias/s4league-weapon-manager/readme.txt

 The only requirement is node.js installation.

+The XBN XML converter has been added just by clicking it will be converted in seconds.
+Very important:
+For weapons with more than two scn, the software looks for weapon_r or _l.scn BOTH of them must be in the folder to be added, if not detected will not be added. for those with one scn, it looks for same name or for both  it looks for icon_imagename.whatever format, or imagen_icon.any format etc.

 In Item Manager.bat you can change the location if you don't want to be opening CMD each time.
 Here is the current location: cd /d C:\ItemManager change it to whatever is your  ItemManager folder location.